vitr-archive/valet4windows/README.md

 it's requested as a plugin for Caddy, hopefully they implement this soon, but my workaround with an extra cmd window works just fine.
 * Rescan parked folders manually after adding new subfolder(s) (could be resolved with some sort of filesystem watcher, e.g. node.js)
+* Working with symlinks on Windows requires run git-bash as administrator

 ### Roadmap
 - [ ] Combine `scan` with `park, forget, link, unlink`